GIVESocialMovement/GIVESocialMovement.github.io/_posts/2019-02-04-extend-slick-with-enum-the-right-way.md

 Now you can easily add a new Slick-compatible Enum with minimal code.

 PS.
-We're always looking for a better technique that makes the code more concise and elegant.
-If you have an idea, please open an issue in our github repo.
+We're always looking for an improvement that makes the code more concise and elegant.
+If you have an idea, please open an issue in our github repo to start a discussion.
 Thank you!